 - Low level of economic development is considered to be the historical reason for the widespread poverty of India.
 The colonial government policies ruined the traditional handicrafts and textile industries and many others.

 - The Green Revolution created job opportunities in the agricultural sector.
 However, the effects were limited to some parts of India and were not enough to absorb all the job seekers.

 - Income inequality is another reason for the high rate of poverty which was mainly because of the unequal distribution of land and other resources.

-Poverty as a challenge class 9 focuses on the anti-poverty measures taken by the government to handle poverty.
+Poverty as a Challenge class 9 focuses on the anti-poverty measures taken by the government to handle poverty.
 Anti-poverty programmes are direly needed to tackle the challenge of poverty.
-Hence, a few of which have been formulated by the Indian government to affect poverty directly or indirectly and some are worth mentioning, such as :
+Hence, a few of these have been formulated by the Indian government to affect poverty directly or indirectly and some are worth mentioning, such as :

 Mahatma Gandhi National Rural Employment Guarantee Act, 2005: This scheme allows 100 days of wage employment to every household.
 This ensures the security of livelihood in rural areas.

 Prime Minister Rozgar Yojana (PMRY), 1993: This policy creates self-employment opportunities for educated unemployed youth.